aevilla160/hpc_docs/docs/MERCED.md

 >Q: How to include CIRT managed charged services into budget statement?

 The faculties plan to include the budget for CIRT-managed charged services in the budget statement.
 Please list it under the category of 'Other Direct Costs.'
 For example, purchased HPC storage services can be allocated to the 'Materials/Supplies: MERCED HPC storage and maintenance' category within the 'Other Direct Costs' section.
+Here is the sample <a href="path_to_file" download="./files/Budget_Justification_NIH Data_Management_And_Sharing_Justification.pdf">Download</a>

 > I don’t want to pay for MERCED what are my options?